 From now until the end of Finals' Week the Yellow Pipe Room has been designated to be a Quiet Study Area.
 Please turn off your phones and refrain from any conversations, including group project work, while in the Yellow Pipe Room.
 Enjoy the peace and quiet!

 ODY has a new tool for collaboration.
 The Mediascape is a LCD panel that allows multiple laptop connections and easy switching between displays.

-ACLS Humanities E-Book (HEB) is an online collection of approximately 3,700 books of high quality in the humanities.
-HEB is fully searchable collection of high-quality ebooks in the Humanities, recommended and reviewed by scholars.
+ACLS Humanities E-Book (HEB) is an online collection of approximately 3,700 books on humanities topics.
+This collection is searchable through Encore and ODYsseus.